Kids zone

 My children have incredibly short memories.

 Mostly I managed to organize the entire morning outs smoothly.
-A few times right next to the Nursery door, my daughter remembers that she didn’t have her favorite teddy bear for a nap.
-And this is a huge drama for her.
-Dora begins to cry and Patrick says in a calm voice:
+A few times right next to the Nursery door, my daughter remembers that she didn’t have her favorite teddy bear for naptime.
+And this is a huge tragedy for her.
+Dora begins to cry, and Patrick says in a calm voice:

-“Eh, it’s not such a problem yet, I see a bigger one.”
+“Ehh, that’s not such a big problem, I see a bigger one.”

 “You have bird poop on your shoulder, Mommy.”